dataezedataeze×Kokuyo Camlin

 Before & after

 Same depot stock.
-Better landed.
+20 points more fill.

 Ahead but empty

 Budget zeros it.
-We ship.
+Plan flags the gap.

 Behind but overstocked